openvinotoolkit/openvino/src/plugins/intel_gpu/docs/gpu_plugin_driver_troubleshooting.md

 ## 2. Make sure that OpenCL® Runtime is installed

-OpenCL runtime is a part of the GPU driver on Windows, but on linux it should be installed separately.
+OpenCL runtime is a part of the GPU driver on Windows, but on Linux it should be installed separately.
 For the installation tips, refer to [OpenVINO docs](https://docs.openvino.ai/latest/openvino_docs_install_guides_installing_openvino_linux_header.html) and [OpenCL Compute Runtime docs](https://github.com/intel/compute-runtime/tree/master/opencl/doc).
-To get support of Intel® Iris® Xe MAX Graphics with Linux please follow [driver installation guide](https://dgpu-docs.intel.com/devices/iris-xe-max-graphics/index.html)
+To get the support of Intel® Iris® Xe MAX Graphics with Linux, follow the [driver installation guide](https://dgpu-docs.intel.com/devices/iris-xe-max-graphics/index.html)

 ## 3. Make sure that user has all required permissions to work with GPU device